gtamas/etcdmanager/README.md

 **Attention!**
 This is still a work in progress, it's **NOT** production ready yet!
 Use it at your own risk!

+## Features

+### Available now

+Currently, the following features are implemented:

+- Manage (create, edit, delete) keys
+- Manage users
+- Manage roles
+- Manage watchers.
+Supported event responders: app or desktop notification, app console logger.
+- Assign or revoke roles
+- ETCD Authentication
+- Display basic info about ETCD cluster and its nodes.

+### Planned

+We plan to add tons of cool features in the future.
+The most important ones are listed below.:

+**Features**

+- Watchers: more responders, such as Email, Log to file, Log to REST API, Slack, Whatsapp, Google Chat, Viber intergarion.
+- Cluster: maintenance features and more detailed cluster info
+- Rapid config: export / import
+- ETCD Dashboard: live dashboard with graphs.
+- Report generation in different formats (HTML, PDF, XML etc)

+**Platforms**

+- Android and iOS
+- Web (browser version)

+A better organized overview of these plans will be available soon.
+Stay tuned :)

 ## Installation

 ### End users..